 Yet, nothing a coach does matters if the athlete fails to open himself to being taught.
 Being coachable can make a talented athlete great.
 Being teachable can make an average athlete approach greatness too.
 Even an initially poor athlete can become good and maybe even great if he is coachable.

-Certainly, a coachable athlete must trust his coach, he must be willing to change and try new things, and he must be have the ability to listen.
-In addition to these essential elements, a coachable athlete must also possess the following three qualities:
+A coachable athlete must trust his coach, he must be willing to change and try new things, and he must listen well.
+In addition to these essential elements, a coachable athlete must also possess a:

 - Passion for practicing the basics.
-Even professional athletes still practice the basics regularly.
+Even professional athletes still regularly practice the basics.
 The basics provide the foundation for greatness in any sport, a foundation on which a coach then builds a great athlete.

 - Humbleness for following directions/instructions without question.
 Especially during competition, an athlete needs to carry out the coach’s game plan and not question his every decision.
 Humbleness is necessary to let go of one’s own will and submit to another’s will.

-These same attributes or qualities seen in a coachable athlete are also visible in a teachable Christian who, like David, pursues the heart of God.
+These same attributes or qualities seen in a coachable athlete are also visible in teachable Christians who, like David, pursue the heart of God.

 - Willingness to submit to Christ means loving Him above all else and following Him wholeheartedly, regardless of the cost.
 (Luke 14:25-35)

-- Humbleness that allows us to let go of our own will and desires and following Christ’s.
+- Humbleness that allows us to let go of our own will and desires and follow Christ’s.
 Doing so means admitting our dependence upon Him.
 (James 5:7-10)

 Being a successful athlete as well as being a Christian who pursues the heart of God takes hard work and perseverance.
 It takes honing specific qualities and habits even when they seem boring or hard to understand.
-It means following the instruction of those with more experience and who better understand the bigger picture.
+A coachable Christian follows the instruction of those with more experience and who better understand the bigger picture.
 Being a successful athlete pursuing Olympic gold or a Christian pursuing the heart of God requires being coachable.
-Are you coachable?